Home Entertainment in Vancouver Vancouver Theatre Companies and Theatre Venues Vancouver’s Queen Elizabeth Theatre

 Queen Elizabeth Theatre’s Interior

 As the theatre is pretty large, with over 2,900 seats in it, sitting at the back of the balcony can make it challenging to see in detail what’s happening on stage.
-As they say, though, there aren’t any really bad seats as there are no posts or other obstructions.
-Compared to some other large theatre venues around the world, balcony seats at the Queen E. are pretty good.
+As they say, though, there aren’t any really bad seats thanks to no posts or other obstructions.
+Compared to some other large theatre venues around the world, balcony seats at the Queen Elizabeth Theatre are pretty good.

 Queen Elizabeth Plaza

 Over the years the outdoor area has been home to the Downtown Farmers Market, Harvest Haus Octoberfest event and the Vancouver Christmas Market.
-None of those events happen in the plaza any more, but other events sometimes still do.
+None of those events happen in the plaza anymore.
+They now all take place at different venues.
+Other events, however, sometimes still do happen in the plaza.
 Sunset Cinema, for example, is a series of free outdoor movies that happens in the summer.
 Dance Dance Dance is another free summertime event.

 Theatre Advice